anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-27.md

-# Day 27: Git Revert Some Changes
+# Day 27: Git Revert – Undoing the Latest Commit

 ## Scenario

-The Nautilus application development team was working on a git repository /usr/src/kodekloudrepos/demo present on Storage server in Stratos DC.
-However, they reported an issue with the recent commits being pushed to this repo.
-They have asked the DevOps team to revert repo HEAD to last commit.
-Below are more details about the task:
+The Nautilus application development team encountered an issue with the most recent commit in the `/usr/src/kodekloudrepos/demo` Git repository on the Storage Server in Stratos DC.
+To resolve this, the latest commit needs to be reverted, restoring the repository to the state of the previous commit (which has the initial commit message).

+---

+## Task

-In /usr/src/kodekloudrepos/demo git repository, revert the latest commit ( HEAD ) to the previous commit (JFYI the previous commit hash should be with initial commit message ).
+- In the `/usr/src/kodekloudrepos/demo` repository, revert the latest commit (`HEAD`) to the previous commit.

-Use revert demo message (please use all small letters for commit message) for the new revert commit.
+- Use the commit message: `revert demo` (all lowercase) for the new revert commit.

-## Tasks

 ---